syncfusion-content/flutter-docs/Flutter/datagrid/export-to-excel.md

 {% endhighlight %}
 {% endtabs %}

-The following code illustrates how to create and export a `SfDataGrid` to the Excel with the global key.
+The following code illustrates how to create and export a `SfDataGrid` to the Excel using the global key.

  {% tabs %}
  {% highlight Dart %}